wazuh/wazuh-documentation/source/user-manual/agents/agent-life-cycle.rst

 Removed agent
 -------------

 The life cycle comes to an end when the agent is removed from the manager.
 This can be done through the :doc:`Wazuh API<./remove-agents/restful-api-remove>`, :doc:`command line<./remove-agents/remove>`, or Authd (if the force option is enabled).

+Sometimes the agents are permanently disconnected (i.e: terminated instances) or never connected (i.e: firewall issues).
+Read the `How to purge non-active agents <https://wazuh.com/blog/how-to-purge-non-active-agents//>`_ document for more information.